 - “Gems and Pearls of Wisdom,”an article by Dr. Kayla Smith in the Gerson Newsletter (pg.10-11)

-Many applicants indicate their reason for entering the Practitioner Training Program is because they want to open a Gerson Clinic (an in-house treatment facility) It is important to know that only after successful completion of the entire Practitioner Training Program (Module I and Module II) resulting in certification is it possible to start the process of being considered for opening a Licensed Gerson Clinic.
-During the two years of Module II, all patients are seen as out patients in your office or via video conference.
+Many applicants indicate their reason for entering the Practitioner Training Program is to open a Gerson Clinic (an in-house treatment facility).
+It is important to know that only after successful completion of the entire Practitioner Training Program (Module I and Module II) resulting in certification that it becomes possible to start the process of consideration for opening a Licensed Gerson Clinic.

 Module I Phase: $2,800 USD